flutter/website/src/docs/cookbook/navigation/returning-data.md

   }

   // A method that launches the SelectionScreen and awaits the result from
-  // Navigator.pop!
+  // Navigator.pop.
   _navigateAndDisplaySelection(BuildContext context) async {
-    // Navigator.push returns a Future that will complete after we call
+    // Navigator.push returns a Future that completes after calling
-    // Navigator.pop on the Selection Screen!
+    // Navigator.pop on the Selection Screen.
     final result = await Navigator.push(
       context,
       MaterialPageRoute(builder: (context) => SelectionScreen()),
     );

     // After the Selection Screen returns a result, hide any previous snackbars
-    // and show the new result!
+    // and show the new result.
     Scaffold.of(context)
       ..removeCurrentSnackBar()
       ..showSnackBar(SnackBar(content: Text("$result")));